 Really not blue?

 Well, OK, it can be blue(ish).
 If it’s a sunny, cloudless day and the Danube is relatively placid.

 It’s more usually a river-grey or a little muddy when rain washes soil into the waters or a storm drives up the silt.

-Johann Strauss II composed the waltz in 1866, though he didn’t give it the name we most associate with the piece.
+Johann Strauss II composed the waltz, though he didn’t give it the name we most associate with the piece.
 His original German title was “An der schönen blauen Donau”, which translates literally as “On the beautiful blue Danube”.